How to Back Up and Restore Kubernetes Clusters

 Location profiles

-From the New Profile screen, you can configure object storage providers, including Amazon S3, Azure Storage, Google Cloud Storage, NFS FileStore, S3 Compatible, and Veeam Repository.
+You can configure object storage providers from the New Profile screen, including Amazon S3, Azure Storage, Google Cloud Storage, NFS FileStore, S3 Compatible, and Veeam Repository.
 Furthermore, you can configure different providers and buckets and assign them to different backup policies using blueprints.

-During this tutorial, you saw how K10 makes it easy to enforce best practices for backing up and restoring Kubernetes clusters.
+During this tutorial, you saw how K10 makes enforcing best practices for backing up and restoring Kubernetes clusters easy.
 To summarize, you can:

-• Perform frequent backups of the cluster configuration using backup policies
+• Perform frequent backups of the database cluster configuration using backup policies

 • Periodically validate your backups to ensure they work in times of need